T.J. Yeldon Fantasy Football: Should You Start or Sit the Jaguars RB in Week 2?

 Unfortunately, we don’t have much history to go off in terms of Yeldon facing the Patriots specifically.
 He’s played in just one game against New England, totaling 11 carries for 33 yards and catching two passes for nine yards, per StatMuse.

 Yeldon has been a bit of a mystery man when it comes to fantasy football value over the years.
 Last season during an early-season victory over the Indianapolis Colts, he ripped off 122 yards and one touchdown on just nine carries.
-But when looking back to pre-Fournette days, Yeldon didn’t excel.
+But when looking back to pre-Fournette days, the 24-year-old didn’t excel.
 He had four games with double-digit carries in 2016, posting a yards-per-carry average of 3.5 or less in three of them.
-One of those games was a 21-carry showing against the Green Bay Packers in which he had just 39 yards but did find the end zone.
+One of those games was a 21-carry showing against the Green Bay Packers in which he had just 39 yards.

 READ NEXT: DraftKings NFL Week 2 Fantasy: Five Top Optimal Lineups & Picks